-- In accordance with Section 34(2) of the RP1 Act, and Section 13 of the RPI Reg, notification of the assessment application is not mandatory, as the activities are not proposed to be carried out in an area of regional interest that is a priority living area. - Discretionary notification under s34(4) would not be necessary given that separate regulatory systems are place that require the Applicant to notify the landholder of petroleum activities occurring within their properties, the very large size of the cattle stations relative to the low impact activities proposed, that the landholders within ATP 934 are engaged continuously throughout the undertaking of activities on their properties, and that all landholders will receive a copy of the application as described above. - ATP 934 was granted as a result of a Public Tender PLR2007-2-14.
+In accordance with Section 34(2) of the RPI Act, and Section 13 of the RPI Reg, notification of the assessment application is not mandatory, as the activities are not proposed to be carried out in an area of regional interest that is a priority living area.

+Discretionary notification under s34(4) would not be necessary given that separate regulatory systems are place that require the Applicant to notify the landholder of petroleum activities occurring within their property(s), the very large size of the cattle stations relative to the limited impact activities proposed, that the landholders within ATP 934 are engaged continuously throughout the undertaking of activities on their properties, and that all landholders will receive a copy of the application as described above.

+ATP 934 was granted as a result of a Public Tender PLR2007-2-14.
 The Call for Tender for petroleum exploration was made in the Government Gazette on 30 March 2007 (p1464-1466) and a Ministerial Statement.
-This was also published on the then departmental website, along with the Call for Tenders booklet. - The activities proposed within this assessment application as the same as those that would be undertaken under a Data Acquisition Authority (DAA).
-A DAA under the RPI Act is not considered a resource activity, and would not require a RIDA to be granted.
+This was also published on the then departmental website, along with the Call for Tenders booklet.